CiscoDevNet/intersight-powershell/docs/Set-IntersightTamAdvisoryDefinition.md

 ```

 ### -DateUpdated
-Date when the security advisory was last updated by Cisco.
+Date when the security/field-notice/end-of-life advisory was last updated by Cisco.

 ```yaml
 Type: DateTime